Ground Straps & Shunts

 |Sycor Part No||Length||Temp||Voltage Rating||Braid Width (In)||Braid Thickness (In)|

 |Ground Straps & Shunts||Max 6ft||20°C to 80°C||3,000A||.75” to 6”||.25” to 1.0”||

 What are Electrical Shunts?

-Electrical shunts are a type of resistor designed to be used as a measuring instrument for low and high levels of voltages.
-The electrical shunt's accuracy is measured at ¼% of the value rated and for continuous operation, it’s recommended that the shunts used don’t exceed 2/3 the IEEE rated current.
-If temperatures exceed 80°C on the shunt then resistance may drift and if it goes beyond 140°C, the resistance will be permanently altered.
+Electrical shunts are a type of resistor designed to be used as a measuring instrument for low and high voltage levels.
+The electrical shunt's accuracy is measured at ¼% of the value-rated, and it's recommended that the shunts don't exceed 2/3 the IEEE rated current.
+If temperatures exceed 80°C on the shunt, then resistance may drift, and if it goes beyond 140°C, the resistance may become permanently altered.
 Shunts should typically reach 80% of its operating temperature within the first 2 minutes of operation.
-Leads are an important part of how electrical Shunts are applied to applications as it isn’t a good idea to mount shunts close to the instrument reading device.
-It also isn’t recommended to have longer lead lengths, but if necessary additional drops in load must be considered when applying instrument reading devices.
-When connecting shunts it should also be done on the grounded side of the line.
+Leads are an important part of how electrical Shunts are applied to applications, as it isn't a good idea to mount shunts close to the instrument reading device.
+It also isn't recommended to have longer lead lengths, but if necessary additional drops in load must be considered when applying instrument reading devices.
+When connecting shunts, it should also be done on the grounded side of the line.

 Temperature Rating of Electrical Shunts:

 Voltage Rating of Electrical Shunts:

 Application of Electrical Shunts:

 Electrical Shunts can handle moderate temperature environments and are able to be successfully applied in mining industries, equipment manufacturing and distribution of power, nuclear applications and original equipment manufacturing.
 Being corrosion resistant, eletrical shunts are able to handle moderate amounts of handling and be applied in specific hazardous environments.